Inqbus/somose/README.md

 Sensor should be on the old address.
 Address change demo finished.
 ```

-Or some other messages helping you to find the problem.
+Or some other messages helping you find the problem.

-### RaspberryPi drivers
-Coming soon!

-### C-Drivers
-Coming soon!
+#### Minimal code with logging and a timer

+Please have a look at "somose_main.py"